IgA Vasculitis in Children

 What is IgA vasculitis in children?

 IgA vasculitis is also called Henoch-Schönlein purpura (HSP).
-It's a condition that involves swelling (inflammation) of small blood vessels.
+It's not contagious It involves swelling (inflammation) of small blood vessels.
 The swollen blood vessels leak into the skin, joints, intestines, and kidneys.
-IgA vasculitis is seen most often in children between ages 2 and 6.
+IgA vasculitis is seen most often in children between ages 3 and 15.
 It occurs more often in boys.
 The disease can happen in siblings of the same family.
-Most children with IgA vasculitis recover fully, but some children may have residual kidney problems.
+Most children with IgA vasculitis recover fully, but some children may have lasting kidney problems.
+While IgA vasculitis usually occurs in children, it can occur in people of all ages.

 What causes IgA vasculitis in a child?